yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.document.subscribe.md

 ## Document.subscribe() method

-`subscribe` adds the given observer to the fan-out list.
+`subscribe` registers a callback to subscribe to events on the document.
+The callback will be called when the document is changed.

 <b>Signature:</b>